brandonchastain/HaloMods/README.md

 If there are non-manifold edges, connect them (if it's obvious).
 If it's not obvious, it could be a duplicated face/object.
+Check the specific error given by Tool.exe and look it up on the BSP troubleshooting guide.

 Once you've cleaned up the non-manifold edges, you can separate the structure again by highlighting all the structure faces and pressing P, S to separate it into a different object.